Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 ## Representing the board

-Well, the first thing the program needs to do is draw a chess board, so lets start with that.
+The first thing the program needs to do is draw a chess board, so lets start with that.
 We'll just use the same letters to represent the pieces as is used in algebraic chess notation: `K` for King, `Q` for
 Queen, `N` for kNight, `R` for Rook, and `B` for Bishop.
 In algebraic notation, you don't put any symbol for pawns, so we'll use `P` for pawn.
 Upper case letters will represent a white piece, and a lowercase letter will be a black piece.
 A `.` will be an empty space.
 So a chess board will look like this:
 ```